-- Do NOT eat, drink or smoke or store food, drink, cigarettes or cosmetics in areas of lead dust and fumes.
+- Eat, drink or smoke and store food, drink, cigarettes or cosmetics in areas away from lead dust and fumes.

-- Shower at work at the end of the day, before you go home.
+- Shower at the end of the day, before you go home.

 - Launder your clothes at work if possible.
 If you must take clothes home, wash and dry them separately from other family members' clothes.

 What is "Take Home" Lead?

 Lead dust can be brought into your home on work clothes and equipment.
 This is called "take home" lead and it can harm anyone who comes in contact with it.